keesschollaart81/case.schollaart.net/_posts/2016-03-10-office365-migration-using-c-sharp.md

 This blogpost describes how to use the Office 365 Migration Api using your own C# code.

-The Office365 Migration Api enables you to upload lots of documents into SharePoint Online withoud being throttled.
+The Office365 Migration Api enables you to upload lots of documents into SharePoint Online without being throttled.
 <!--more-->

 ## What is the Migration Api?

 I assume that you know what the Migration Api is and when to use it.

-Steven Pogrebivsky has written an [blogpost](http://www.cmswire.com/cms/information-management/demystifying-the-new-migration-api-for-sharepoint-029245.php) on this subject which I recomment to read first.
+Steven Pogrebivsky has written an [blogpost](http://www.cmswire.com/cms/information-management/demystifying-the-new-migration-api-for-sharepoint-029245.php) on this subject which I recommend to read first.

 Also Benjamin Niaulin of Share Gate has written an [blogpost](http://en.share-gate.com/blog/how-to-use-office-365-migration-api), off course promoting their software which can help you with your migration.